Heini-Maria/Heini-Maria/README.md

 ## What I'm focusing on

-* 📖 Currently working as a Design & Development intern
+* 📖 Currently working as a frontend development intern
 * 🔎 Currently Learning software testing
 * 🚀 Looking forward to impliment the new testing skills on my personal projects